stanford-crfm/levanter/docs/Training-On-Your-Data.md

 in the background, using the mostly-idle CPU-cores of the machine(s) you are training on.

 The cache that is built is fully reproducible, and can be used for future training runs.
-Training will start as soon as each training machine has its first shard of data cached and once the validation data is cached.
+Training will start as soon as the system has the data it needs.

 ### Offline Preprocessing